juliomrqz/statusfy/packages/docs/src/guide/directory-structure.md

 - **`content/`**: The Markdown source files of your Incidents.
 This file path can be changed, more information in the [Config Reference](../config/README.md#dir).
 - **`locales/`**: Directory that contains translations files.
 More information in the [Internationalization Guide](../guide/i18n.md).
 - **`public/`**: Static files directory.
 Each file inside this directory is mapped to `/`.
 For example: `/public/robots.txt` is mapped as `/robots.txt`.
-- **`theme/`**: Directory that contains the files that allows you to customize the Style of Statusfy.
+- **`theme/`**: Directory that contains the files that allow you to customize the Style of Statusfy.
 More information in the [Theme Customization Guide](../guide/theme-customization.md).
 - **`config.js`**: Your Configuration File.
 More information in the [Configuration Guide](../guide/configuration.md#config-file).